Michael-Girma/ALab-USSD/README.md

 ### Tunneling Traffic

-Once the script is up and running, make sure the USSD service provider is tunneling traffic to the IP and PORT the script is running on.
+Once the script is up and running, make sure the USSD service provider is tunneling traffic to the IP and PORT the script is listening on.

 ## MODIFICATION